Sunday, 4 October 2020

 The family did return to Brighton for a short time.
 They were living at 25 Islingword Street when his sister Florence was born.

-In 1906, on his banns, he was listed as a blacksmith and living at 9 Wagner Street.
+On his banns, he was listed as a blacksmith and living at 9 Wagner Street.
 Wagner is a short, nasty-looking street that runs under train tracks.
 It's parallel to Old Kent Road.
-It looks like #9 used to be where an old derelict apartment complex is now.
-I am guessing that it was an apartment complex because his future wife, Florence Gertrude Lizette Clack, lived there as well.
+9 Wagner Street may have been an apartment complex because his future wife, Florence Gertrude Lizette Clack, lived there as well.
+However, couples often used the same address if they lived in different parishes; the law required them to either pay standard fees for both parishes or apply for a more expensive Common License.
+So many couples just listed one address.
 For some reason, the witnesses were all on the Clack side, her father and Nellie Clack (who could be her sister).

 Speaking of Florence Gertrude Lizette Clack, I am so glad that her parents gave her such a long name and she used it because I would never have found out where he was buried if she hadn't applied for a WWI pension and used her whole name!